Sue Financial Advisor: Recover Losses From Bad Advisors

 As a former financial advisor who works for Haselkorn & Thibaut, I believe it is important to understand the effects of a financial advisor’s negligence.
 Most advisors provide value to their clients, but there are a few bad ones.
-Negligence transpires when a financial advisor fails to act sensibly in giving helpful advice.
+Negligence transpires when a financial advisor fails to act sensibly in giving helpful advice, leading to potential financial loss.
 This breach of responsibility may include overlooking investment supervision, disregarding risk tolerance, and supplying the wrong information.

 If someone suffers losses due to their financial advisor’s negligence, they can then sue my financial advisor for damages.
 To prove negligence, four components must be shown: a duty was owed; that duty was disregarded; the breach caused harm; and the harm incurred losses.